Atlas Logo

 Sample details

-DIAN is an international, multicenter registry of individuals who are biological adult children of a parent with a known causative mutation for Alzheimer's Disease.
-The participants are classified as symptomatic or asymptomatic for Alzheimer's symptoms, and those who are either symptomatic or asymptomatic and not 5 years older than estimated age of symptom onset are seen in-person yearly.
-Those who are asymptomatic and over 5 years older than estimated age at onset participate with annual remote visits (phone calls).
+DIAN is an international, multicentre registry of individuals who are biological adult children of a parent with a known causative mutation for Alzheimer's Disease.
+The participants are classified as symptomatic or asymptomatic for Alzheimer's symptoms, and those who are either symptomatic or asymptomatic and not 5 years older than the estimated age of symptom onset are seen in-person yearly.
+Asymptomatic individuals who are older than the estimated age at onset by 5 years participate in annual remote visits (phone calls).
 The target sample size of DIAN is 850 participants.

 Study design